APRILIA SPORTCITY CUBE 250 / 300

 Styling

-The original version of the SportCity 250 (left) filled a niche in Aprilia’s line up for a mainstream sporty scooter.
-The Scarabeo series had been selling well for Aprilia, but a large portion of North American scooters buyers weren’t interested in the large 16” wheels that are more popular in Europe.
-The SportCity takes the wheel size down to 15”, which doesn’t sound like a big change but the SportCity Cube hides the wheel size much better than the Scarabeo scoots.
-The SportCity Cube is physically quite a large scooter (78” long) which makes the 15” wheels more aesthetically proportioned.
+The original version of the SportCity 250 (left) filled a niche in Aprilia’s line up for a midsized sporty scooter.
+The Scarabeo series had been selling well for Aprilia, but a large portion of North American scooters buyers aren’t interested in the large 16” wheels that are more popular in Europe.
+The SportCity takes the wheel size down to 15”, which doesn’t sound like a big change but the SportCity Cube hides the wheel size much better than the gangly Scarabeo.
+The SportCity Cube is physically a large scooter (78” long) which makes the 15” wheels more aesthetically proportioned.

 Storage & Convenience